Sidney Archibald Lloyd Glanley

 Citations

-Major Sir Thomas Lionel Dugdale, 1st Baron Crathorne
+Major Thomas Lionel Dugdale, 1st Baron Crathorne

 M, #85395, b.
 20 July 1897, d.
 26 March 1977

-Major Sir Thomas Lionel Dugdale, 1st Baron Crathorne was educated at Eton College, Eton, Berkshire, England.2 He was educated at Royal Military College, Sandhurst, Berkshire, England.2 He gained the rank of Captain in the service of the Royal Scots Greys.2 He fought in the First World War between 1917 and 1918.2 He held the office of Justice of the Peace (J.P.) for the North Riding, Yorkshire in 1928.2 He held the office of Member of Parliament (M.P.)
-(Conservative) for Richmond (Yorkshire) between 1929 and 1959.2 He held the office of Parliamentary Private Secretary in 1931, to the President of the Board of Trade.2 He held the office of Parliamentary Private Secretary between 1931 and 1935, to the Secretary of State, Colonies.2 He held the office of Parliamentary Private Secretary in 1935, to the Secretary of State, Air.2 He held the office of Parliamentary Private Secretary between 1935 and 1937, to the Prime Minister.2 He held the office of Junior Lord of Treasury between 1937 and 1940.2 He gained the rank of Major in the service of the Princess of Wales's Own Yorkshire Hussars Yeomanry Cavalry (Territorial Army).2 He fought in the Second World War between 1940 and 1941, in the Middle East.2 He was Chairman of the Conservative Party between 1942 and 1944.2 He was decorated with the Territorial Decoration (T.D.).2 He was created 1st Baronet Dugdale, of Crathorne, North Riding, co.
-York [U.K.] on 31 January 1945.2 He was invested as a Privy Counsellor (P.C.) in 1951.2 He held the office of Minister of Agriculture and Fisheries between 1951 and 1954.2 He held the office of Vice-Lord-Lieutenant of the North Riding, Yorkshire in 1957.2 He was created 1st Baron Crathorne, of Crathorne, North Riding, co.
-York [U.K.] on 15 July 1959.2
+He was educated at Eton College, Windsor, Berkshire, EnglandG.2 He was educated at Royal Military College, Sandhurst, Berkshire, EnglandG.2 He gained the rank of Captain in the Royal Scots Greys.2 He fought in the First World War between 1917 and 1918.2 He held the office of Justice of the Peace (J.P.) for the North Riding, Yorkshire in 1928.2 He held the office of Member of Parliament (M.P.)
+(Conservative) for Richmond (Yorkshire) between 1929 and 1959.2 He held the office of Parliamentary Private Secretary in 1931, to the President of the Board of Trade.2 He held the office of Parliamentary Private Secretary between 1931 and 1935, to the Secretary of State, Colonies.2 He held the office of Parliamentary Private Secretary in 1935, to the Secretary of State, Air.2 He held the office of Parliamentary Private Secretary between 1935 and 1937, to the Prime Minister.2 He held the office of Junior Lord of Treasury between 1937 and 1940.2 He gained the rank of Major in the Princess of Wales's Own Yorkshire Hussars Yeomanry Cavalry (Territorial Army.)2 He fought in the Second World War between 1940 and 1941, in the Middle East.2 He was Chairman of the Conservative Party between 1942 and 1944.2 He was awarded the Territorial Decoration (T.D.)2 He was created 1st Baronet Dugdale, of Crathorne, North Riding, co.
+York [U.K.] on 31 January 1945.2 He was appointed Privy Counsellor (P.C.) in 1951.2 He held the office of Minister of Agriculture and Fisheries between 1951 and 1954.2 He held the office of Vice-Lord-Lieutenant of the North Riding, Yorkshire in 1957.2 He was created 1st Baron Crathorne, of Crathorne, North Riding, co.
+York [U.K.] on 15 July 1959.2 He has an extensive biographical entry in the Dictionary of National Biography.4

 Citations

-Sir John Duncan Grimston, 7th Earl of Verulam1
+John Duncan Grimston, 7th Earl of Verulam1

 M, #85396, b.
 21 April 1951